 - Google Ads visibility - the domain’s visibility % among the paid Google Ads search results of the target keywords

-- Organic overview - an overview of the domain’s rankings in the Google top 100, new and lost keywords, search terms with improved or decreased rankings, and changes in its ranking over a selected period
+- Organic overview - an overview of the domain’s rankings in the Google top 100.
+This includes new and lost keywords, search terms with improved or decreased rankings, and changes in its ranking over a selected period

-This is the unique code associated with your Project.
-You can find it in the address bar when you are viewing your Project on SEMrush as the numeric code following the /projects/ folder.
-In the example below, the ID is 564987.
+This is the unique code associated with your Position Tracking Campaign.
+You can find it in the address bar when you are viewing your campaign on SEMrush as the numeric code following the /projects/ folder.
+In the example below, the ID is 1609569_54061.

 Enter the name of the domain, subdomain, subfolder or URL you want to pull data for.
 This can be your main domain or a competitor’s.